stassa/louise/README.md

 ------------------

 Louise stores experiment scripts in the directory `data/scripts`.
-An experiment script the code for an experiment that you want to repeat perhaps with different configuration options and parameters.
+An experiment script is the code for an experiment that you want to repeat perhaps with different configuration options and parameters.
 Louise comes with a "learning curve" script that runs an experiment varying the number of examples (or sampling rate) while measuring accuracy.
 The script generates a file with some R data that can then be rendered into a learning curve plot by sourcing a plotting script, also included in the scripts directory, with R.

 The following are the steps to run a learning curve experiment with the data from the `mtg_fragment.pl` example experiment file and produce a plot of the